What We Do

 She has held a variety of positions in journalism and communications and has authored articles in major publications.
 She has a Master's degree in journalism from the University of Minnesota -Twin Cities, Bachelor of Arts degrees in French and Linguistics from the University of Wisconsin - Madison, and a Certificate of Non-Profit Management from the Fels Institute of Government at Penn.

-Brain Manthe is the Director of Business Services.
+Brain Manthe is the Senior Director of Business Services.
 He is responsible for Parking, Transit, the Ice Rink, and Mail Services.
 In that capacity, he oversees the management of 25 parking facilities on Penn's campus; an integrated transit system including a charter and vehicle maintenance program and the campus intramural, first class and hazardous mail and package delivery.
 He also manages the University’s collaborative efforts with SEPTA (the Southeastern Pennsylvania Transit Authority) such as the LUCY transit service and the SEPTA Information Center at Penn

 Brian earned a BA in Economics from the University of Virginia, received an MS in Administration from Central Michigan University and an MA in National Security and Strategic studies from the Naval War College.
 He is retired from the United States Marine Corp after 30 years of active service, achieving the rank of Colonel.